 - Online: Flexible schedules, lower costs, and access to top woodworking courses nationwide

 Hybrid options mix both online and in-person learning.
-For example, Skillshare offers top woodworking courses online, while classes in places like Washington or Arizona let you test tools10.
-If you like solving problems quickly, in-person classes are best10.
-Online learning saves on travel but requires good Wi-Fi and your own tools9.
+For example, Skillshare offers top woodworking courses online, while classes in places like Washington or Arizona let you test tools.
+If you like solving problems quickly, in-person classes are best.
+Online learning saves on travel but requires good Wi-Fi and your own tools.
 Choose what fits your learning style and what you have available.

 Key Factors to Help You Choose the Right Woodworking Course